spiral/docs/docs/en/advanced/tokenizer.md

 }
 ```

+> **Warning**
+> Tokenizer will ignore all the files that have `inlcude` or `require` statements.
+This is because it's not safe to
+> require such reflections.
+Please don't use them in your code.

 ### Customizing search directories

 Tokenizer, by default, conducts its search within the app directory.
 However, you might often want it to consider other